TERMS AND CONDITIONS OF ENTRY

 6. OWNERSHIP OF COMPETITION ENTRIES AND INTELLECTUAL PROPERTY RIGHTS

 6.1.
-The Co-Promoters do not claim any rights of ownership in your entry.
+The Promoter do not claim any rights of ownership in your entry.

-6.4.
-The entrant agrees that they will contribute to publicity and promotional activities, including events, for the competition and hereby grant the Co-Promoters all necessary rights in their contribution for press/publicity activities for the competition for all media in perpetuity.
-The entrant agrees to obtain the Co-Promoters’ prior written consent before taking on any of its own publicity or promotional activity relating to their involvement in the competition.
-In the event that the entrant is informed that their novel has been shortlisted or won the award, the entrant must not publish or otherwise let it be publicly known of this fact (such as via online forums, Twitter, Facebook, etc.) until such time as the official announcement is made, failing which the competition team may at its sole discretion disqualify the entry and revise the shortlist and (if applicable) winning entry.
+6.2.
+The entrant agrees that they will contribute to publicity and promotional activities for the competition in the event that they are a prize-winner, including events and interviews to be published on the Promoter Website, and hereby grants the Promoter all necessary rights in their contribution for press/publicity activities for the competition for all media in perpetuity.
+The entrant agrees to obtain the Promoter’s prior written consent before taking on any of its own publicity or promotional activity relating to their involvement in the competition.
+In the event that the entrant is informed that they are either the Winner or Runner-up, the entrant must not publish or otherwise let it be publicly known of this fact (such as via online forums, Twitter, Facebook, etc.) until such time as the official announcement is made, failing which the competition team may at its sole discretion disqualify the entry and revise (as applicable) the selection of the Winner / Runner-up.

 7. DATA PROTECTION

+8.2.
+The Promoter reserves the right to refuse entry to the competition for any reason at their absolute discretion.

 8.3.
-The Co-Promoters reserve the right to refuse entry to the competition for any reason at their absolute discretion.

-8.4.
-Entrants will be deemed to have accepted these rules and to have agreed to be bound by them when entering this comeptition.
-The Co-Promoters may at their sole discretion disqualify the entry and/or reclaim any award and revise the shortlist and (if applicable) winning entry, if they consider that the entrant has not complied with the terms and conditions contained herein (such as that the work is not original, fictional, and entirely the author’s own work).
+Entrants will be deemed to have accepted these rules and to have agreed to be bound by them when entering this competition.
+The Promoter may at their sole discretion disqualify the entry and/or reclaim any award and revise the Winner and Runner-up if they consider that the entrant has not complied with the terms and conditions contained herein (such as that the work is not original and entirely the entrant’s own work).